mirage-project/mirage/docs/transpiler/transpiler.md

 ### TB Graph Scheduling and Memory Planning

 The TB graph scheduling problem is that, given a threadblock-level graph, how to get an optimal "schedule" to maximize the performance?
-The "schedule" here includes:

-- The order of operators ("schedule")
-- The address of the space allocated for each intermediate tensor ("memory plan")

-And in order to optimize the performance, we may need to:
+The schedule has an impact on the performance in several aspects:

 - Minimize the number of synchronizations (`__syncthreads()`) between threadblocks
-- Minimize the peak shared memory usage
+- Minimize the peak shared memory usage (since different schedules result in different tensor lifetimes, which may affect the peak shared memory usage)

-Those objectives are maybe conflicting, and we need to somehow find a balance between them.
-Consider the following computational graph:
+Those objectives are sometimes conflicting, and we need to somehow find a balance between them.
+For example, consider the following computational graph:

 ![tb-sched-conflict-example](/docs/assets/transpiler/tb-sched-conflict-example.drawio.svg)